open-fantasy-league/fantasy-api-client/README.md

   - ~~receive pm~~ dont need to "recieve" pms so to speak. can use checks to decide which commands work in pms or in guild
 - [format](https://stackoverflow.com/questions/45951224/how-to-remove-default-help-command-or-change-the-format-of-it-in-discord-py) default help message?

+### TOMAYBEDO

+- Use nicks.
+Atm bot always uses `author.name` but if people have nick set might be confusing.
+`author.nick` unforunately doesnt default to `name`, reutrns `None` if not set so cbf to deal with now.